Announcement - KID-funding

 KID funding is a block grant for partial financing of doctoral education at KI and is intended to cover the doctoral student’s salaries.

-A KID funding application is made in two stages.
+An application for KID funding is submitted in two stages.
 First, a simplified version called a pre-application is submitted.
-If approved, the applicant may then submit a complete application.
-Both applications are assessed in competition with all others
+If approved, the applicant is invited to submit a complete application.
+Both applications are assessed in competition with all other applications.

 Conditions for Applying